Skip to content

 If your matter is proceeding virtually through Zoom, the Court will provide the virtual hearing link directly through your Case Center case.

-To access the virtual hearing link for your hearing:
+To access the virtual hearing link:

 2. Select Update Case.